iterative/dvc.org/content/docs/user-guide/managing-external-data.md

    moves a local file to the external location.
 This produces an external output in `dvc.yaml`.

-> 🔒 Note that for locations that require authentication, it's necessary to
+> 🔒 Note that for locations that require authentication there may be extra
-> configure the remote accordingly in 1. (see `dvc remote modify`), and use a
+> steps required.
+One way is to configure the remote accordingly after step 1,
-> special `remote://` URL in 2. e.g.
+> and use a special `remote://` URL in step 2. e.g.
-> `dvc add --external remote://xcache/existing-data`.
+> `dvc add --external remote://xcache/data`.
+See `dvc remote modify` for more
+> details.

 <details>